labs42io/itiriri/README.md

 ![map-filter-slice](https://raw.githubusercontent.com/labs42io/itiriri/dev/images/map-filter-slice.PNG)

-Using `array` methods, performance drops significantly for large inputs due to creation of intermediary states for `filter` and `map`.
+Using `array` methods performance drops significantly for large inputs due to creation of intermediary states for `filter` and `map`.
 Using `itiriri` iteration always stops after 100 elements are found, therefore the size of the input doesn't affect the performance.

-There are examples in [/benchmark](https://github.com/labs42io/itiriri/tree/master/benchmarks).
+More benchmarks can be found in [/benchmark](https://github.com/labs42io/itiriri/tree/master/benchmarks).

 ## Running Tests